nex2null/diablo-2-mod/README.md

 - Run Diablo 2 Resurrected from the shortcut.
 Enjoy!

 ### Credits:
-- Talonrage (https://d2mods.info/forum/viewtopic.php?t=36394) for unique items, new properties, new sets, new runewords, new cube recipes, and new affixes.
+- Talonrage (https://d2mods.info/forum/viewtopic.php?t=36394) for unique items, new properties, new sets, new cube recipes, and new affixes.